Cantera/cantera/doc/sphinx/yaml/species.rst

 ``dimensionless``
-    A boolean flag indicating whether the values of the Gibbs free energy are given in a dimensionless form, i.e., divided by :math:`RT`.
+    A boolean flag indicating whether the values of the Gibbs free energy are given in a dimensionless form, that is, divided by :math:`RT`.
 Defaults to ``false``.

 ``data``